Long-range entanglement from measuring symmetry-protected topological phases: Generalizations

 In the SPT phase, we have long-range order for the membrane operator $S_{\partial R} \prod_{a \in A \cap R} X_a$ where $R$ is some region and $S_{\partial R}$ is a string operator on the boundary which ``braids" with $U^B_\gamma$, meaning $U^B_\gamma S_{\gamma'} (U^B_\gamma)^\dagger = S_{\gamma'} (-1)^{\gamma \cap \gamma'}$, where the exponent is the number of intersection points between the curves $\gamma$ and $\gamma'$.
 For the fixed point cluster state, $S_{\gamma'} = \prod_{b \in \gamma'} Z_b$.

 Upon measuring the membrane, we are left with long-range order for $S_\gamma$ (see Fig.~\ref{fig:membrane}).
-This serves as an order parameter for spontaneously breaking the 1-form symmetry, thereby implying topological order.
-In fact, this point of view naturally generalizes to other SPT phases, as we will discuss in Section~\ref{subsecmeasuringgeneralspt}.
+This quantity serves as an order parameter for spontaneously breaking the 1-form symmetry, thereby implying topological order.
+In fact, this point of view naturally generalizes to other SPT phases, as we will discuss in Sec.~\ref{subsecmeasuringgeneralspt}.

-However, while the above is intuitive and encouraging, it is does not strictly prove that the LRE persists upon measuring all the sites.
-In particular, in the 1D case, we have thus far only measured $\mathcal{S}_{2m,2n}$, and not yet all odd sites.
-There may be no guarantee that the long-range order in Eq.~\eqref{eq:LRO} persists after performing the other measurements\footnote{In fact, in the argument we gave for the 2D case, the unitary string operator $U$ might have overlap with the very sites that we are measuring.}.
-We do expect this to generically hold (i.e., with probability one) if it indeed holds in the fixed-point limit---which we have already established in the case of the cluster and JW states.
-To check that it does indeed persist in an example, we now turn to a numerical exploration of a generic point in this SPT phase.
+However, while the above is intuitive and encouraging, it does not actually prove that the LRE persists upon measuring \emph{all} (or a finite density of) sites.
+In particular, in the 1D case, we have thus far only measured $\mathcal{S}_{2m,2n}$ and not yet all odd sites.
+This calculation does not automatically guarantee that the long-range order in Eq.~\eqref{eq:LRO} persists after performing the other measurements\footnote{In fact, in the argument we gave for the 2D case, the unitary string operator $U$ might have overlap with the very sites that we are measuring.} since measurements can reduce entanglement.
+We now argue that, generically, it does indeed persist.